 Here we focus on the possibility of breaking a pull into two different commands, but keep in mind that different tools can have different commands to do the same operation.
 An example is the pull command.
 Whereas in Git it brings the changes and applies them to the workspace, in Mercurial it only brings the changes and we have to perform an update command to apply them.
 Later versions of Mercurial are being distributed with a fetch extension, which brings the changes and applies them.
 This way, the pull command in Git is equivalent to the fetch command in Mercurial, and vice-versa.
 Whenever we mention any command herein, we will be expecting the behavior provided by Git.

-A compilation of branching patterns to address different needs can be found in (APPLETON et al., 1998)
+A compilation of branching patterns to address different needs can be found in (APPLETON et al., 1998).

 http://svnnotifier.tigris.org/ (2012)